Difference Between APR and APY

-APR (Annual Percentage Rate) is the rate of interest paid or earned on investment without any effect of compounding of interest within the year whereas APY (Annual Percentage Yield) is the rate of interest, on a normalized basis, taking into account the effect of compounding of interest within the year.
-Being aware of the nitty-gritty of financial jargons will help you in calculating the interest rate that is actually relevant to you.
+Annual Percentage Rate is the rate of interest paid or earned on investment without compounding of interest within the year.
+In contrast, the Annual Percentage Yield is the rate of interest on a normalized basis, taking into account compounding of interest within the year.
+Being aware of the nitty-gritty of financial jargon will help you calculate the interest rate that is relevant to you.

-- First, nominal APR which is the simple interest rate for the whole year.
+- First, the nominal APR, which is the simple interest rate for the whole year.

 In short, APR refers to the interest rate you may owe to the lender.
-When banks advertise their loan products, they usually express the interest in APR terms to make it seems as if you have to pay a much smaller interest rate.
+When banks advertise their loan products, they usually express interest in APR terms to make it seem like they have to pay a much lower interest rate.
 Hence APR will always be equal to or lesser than APY on a like-for-like basis in terms of interest rates.
 But there is a catch to this.
-It actually depends on how frequently the APR is applied to the loan balance.
+It depends on how frequently the APR is applied to the loan balance.

-For example, most of the credit card companies quote some x% APR on annual basis.
-Now, they divide this x% by 365 and apply this daily interest rate on the average credit card outstanding balance every date, after the grace period.
+For example, most of the credit card companies quote some x% APR on an annual basis.
+They divide this x% by 365 and apply this daily interest rate on the average credit card outstanding balance every date, after the grace period.
 So, you end up paying more than what was advertised while selling you that loan product.

 Whereas Annual Percentage Yield (APY) is calculated as:

-Due to this, the investment grows faster because every time the interest is calculated on the new balance which includes the previous balance and the previous interest earned.
+The investment grows faster because every time the interest is calculated on the new balance, which includes the previous balance and the previous interest earned.
 So, the interest earned in dollar-terms increases every time.

 |Basis||Annual Percentage Rate (APR)||Annual Percentage Yield (APY)|

-This has a been a guide to APR vs APY.
-Here we discuss the top 4 difference between APR and APY along with infographics and comparison table.
+This has been a guide to APR vs. APY.
+Here we discuss the top 4 differences between Annual Percentage Rate and Annual Percentage Yield along with infographics and a comparative table.
 You may also have a look at the following articles –

 - Top 4 Difference Between 457 vs 403b